osea-dev/.github/profile/README.md

     ## components
     - Singular
     - Pascal Case
-    - Encapsule each components in folder
+    - Encapsulate each component in folders

         #### ✅ Do This
         ```